President Bush Named 'Walking Eagle' by Native Americans?

-Analysis: I suppose the reason some folks are reacting to this obvious joke as though it might be true instead of sharing a chuckle over the punchline is that the set-up in the version above is so lengthy and deadpan.
-The simple fact is, President Bush has neither attended any American Indian Nation gatherings in recent months, nor has he been christened by tribal elders with the Indian name "Walking Eagle" by tribal elders.
+Analysis: I guess the reason some folks are reacting to this obvious joke as though it might be true is that the set-up is so wordy and deadpan.
+The punchline, though funny, is false.
+President Bush has neither attended any American Indian Nation gatherings in recent months, nor has he been christened by tribal elders with the Indian name "Walking Eagle."

-One reason we can be certain of this is because a variant of the same joke circulated during the 2004 presidential race with Democratic contender Senator John Kerry as the butt of it:
+One reason we're so sure of this is that a variant of the same joke went around during the 2004 presidential race with Democrat contender Sen. John Kerry as its butt.

 Email example contributed by Joy W., June 23, 2004: